Snyder10101/Hotel-first-github-repo/github-introduction.md

 # GitHub Introduction

 ## GitHub Vocabulary
-- git
+- git - version control software
-- GitHub
+- GitHub - online platorm for sharing code and tracking version
-- remote
+- remote - "in the cloud" or the GitHub platform
-- branch
+- branch - path between local and remote
-- local
+- local - my computer
-- clone
+- clone - putting a repo on my local
-- repo (repository)
+- repo (repository) - named folder that is attached to Github
+- GUI - command line  interface, point and click, icons, menu grids
-- GUI
+- CLI - command line interface, not a GUI
-- markdown
+- markdown - text based language for documenting code

 ## GitHub Commands
 - git status